zmj/sqlite-fast/README.md

 Sqlite.Fast is a high performance, low allocation SQLite wrapper targeting .NET Standard 2.0.
 This library is available on NuGet: https://www.nuget.org/packages/Sqlite.Fast/

-This is a prototype under active development.
-Use at your own risk.
-Expect bugs and breaking changes.

 ### Use Case

 Sqlite.Fast is intended for applications with a small number of distinct SQL queries (varying by parameters) that execute many times in a typical application session.